monkeycreative/Bitefight-Clone/README.md

 ![Image](https://github.com/monkeycreative/SignariusCaro/blob/master/home_splash.jpg?raw=true)

-## Welcome to GitHub Pages
+## Welcome to SignariusCaro

-You can use the [editor on GitHub](https://github.com/monkeycreative/SignariusCaro/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+Table of Contents

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.